anonymousey22/jsvectors/README.md

 Vec.rotate(vec, theta)  :  returns the vector rotated by theta

 Vec.scale(vec, j)       :  returns the multiplication of the vector by scalar j

+Vec.sub(vec1, vec2)     :  returns the subtraction of vec2 from vec1